AOA EXPO FALL

 Join in the fun!
-Sunday at 7:00 PM we will be judging your best spam camping dinner dish.
+Sunday at 7:00 PM we will be judging your best catch and cook Trout dish.
 Get creative with this ingredient and let the judges decide who wins the ultimate prize!
-Cooking is to be done on an individual basis and brought to judging (spam not provided).
+Cooking is to be done on an individual basis and brought to judging Trout are caught in one of the two stocked lakes.
 Please write up a little card with the name of your dish and ingredients, just to manage any possible allergies of the judges.

 When the Expo Is Over

 Vendor and food sales end on Sunday evening, however, weekend campers and vendors are not required to leave the grounds until Monday morning.
 We ask that all guests clean and pack up their camping area with the intent to leave the Medicine Lodge Rodeo Grounds by 10:00 AM.